Nalhin/Navigation/README.md

 ### Services

-In the process of designing the division of responsibility, a strategic pattern proposed by Eric Evans in the DDD methodology called Bounded Context was used.
+In the process of designing the separation of responsibility, a strategic pattern proposed by Eric Evans in the DDD methodology called Bounded Context was used.
 Contexts divide a complex domain into smaller subdomains while encapsulating internal models and business logic.
-Each of the resulting contexts have a well-defined interface, defining its communication with the outside world.
-The resulting contexts have been used to divide the application into the following services:
+The application was divided into the following contexts (represented as services)

 * Geocoding - converts addresses to coordinates
 * Reverse Geocoding - converts coordinates to addresses